-If a young person or child's life is at risk and needs urgent medical assistance, you should contact your GP or go to an A&E department.
+If a young person or child's life is at risk and needs urgent medical assistance, you should call 999 or go to an A&E department.

-If you're concerned about the well-being of a child, due to risks such as emotional cruelty, neglect, physical or sexual abuse, contact the Enfield Safeguarding Children Board.
+If you're concerned about the well-being of a child, due to risks such as emotional cruelty, neglect, physical or sexual abuse, contact Enfield Safeguarding.

 Enfield CAMHS provides a range of specialist services for children, young people and families in need of help due to or at risk of self-harm, suicidal feelings or severe psychiatric illness and psychosis.

 The Service for Adolescents and Families in Enfield (SAFE) is a specialist team within CAMHS providing rapid, community-based intervention to young people aged 12 to 18 years in need of crisis mental health support.
 This includes young people who have harmed themselves or who are at risk of suicide.
 In addition SAFE offers specialist assessment and intervention to teenagers who may be experiencing severe mental health difficulties, such as severe psychiatric illness and psychosis.